-The 800,000-acre White Mountain National Forest is a powerful presence in the White Mountains.
+The 800,000-acre White Mountains National Forest is a powerful presence in the White Mountains.
 Adjacent to or part of every village and town, the National Forest ensures that this region will remain largely undeveloped.

-"White Mountain National Forest: Land of Many Uses"read the signs which greet you.
+"White Mountains National Forest: Land of Many Uses"read the signs which greet you.
 It is a managed and multiple-use forest, providing areas for recreation and human enjoyment, as well as wildlife habitat and harvesting of the forest, a renewable resource.

 White Mountains National Forest

 71 White Mountain Drive, Campton New Hampshire 03223.

 Or stop by one of these Information Centers in the White Mountains:

 Phone: (603) 466-2713